► Ford revises its giant-killer hot hatch

 ► We test Performance Pack version too

-We've now driven the new Ford Fiesta ST with, and without, the Performance Pack.
+We've now driven the new Ford Fiesta ST with, and without, the optional Performance Pack, which adds a limited-slip differential and launch control.
 Click here to read more about the regular Fiesta ST without the PP.

 Before we race ahead, can we have a bit of ST history?

 The ST badge was first used on a Fiesta in 2004 for a mildly warmed version of the sixth generation car.
 It was powered by a 150bhp 2.0-litre engine and while it had some nice stripes it was largely forgettable.
 Then in 2012 a new ST was announced, based on the Mk 7 Fiesta, powered by a 1.6 turbo engine that put out 178bhp with an ‘overboost’ function that could deliver 197bhp in short bursts.

 No-one had particularly high expectations of this car until we drove it: it proved to be ‘an absolute blast,’ as we said in our five-star review in 2013 – a car to ‘plaster a smile all over your face’.
 Towards the end of its lifecycle Ford raised the bar again with the ST200, which offered 197bhp and approached 230bhp on overboost.
 It too received rave reviews, and it’s this car that the 2018 ST has to beat.